sql-machine-learning/elasticdl/docs/tutorials/elasticdl_deepctr_estimator.md

 Here, the option `--volume="host_path={criteo_data_path},mount_path=/data"` bind mount it into the containers/pods.

-The option `--num_workers=1` tells the master container to start a worker pod.
+The option `--num_workers=1` tells the master to start a worker pod.
-The option `--num_ps=1` tells the master container to start a ps pod.
+The option `--num_ps=1` tells the master to start a ps pod.
-The option `--num_evaluator=1` tells the master container to start an evaluator pod.
+The option `--num_evaluator=1` tells the master to start an evaluator pod.

 And the master will start a chief worker for a TensorFlow estimator model by default.